Coach257/ChEF/docs/get_start.md

 python data_process/Omnibenchmark.py
 ```

-You can also directly download the labeled Omnibenchmark dataset from [OpenXLab](https://openxlab.org.cn/datasets?lang=zh-CN). # TODO
+You can also directly download the labeled Omnibenchmark dataset from [OpenXLab](https://openxlab.org.cn/datasets/LAMM/ChEF/tree/main/ChEF/OmniBenchmark_Bamboo).

 Finally, the dataset should have this structure: